space-wizards/docs/src/en/space-station-14/roleplay-lore/proposals/Departmental-Operating-Procedure.md

 ### Security:

-Security will follow the "Security Operating Procedure" (SOP), it will feature "Security Dresscode", "Optimal Proccessing Time Guideline", "Scene Response Guideline", "Evidence Handling and Collection Guideline", and "Interrogations 101"
+Security will follow the "Security Operating Procedure" (SOP), it will feature things like "Security Dresscode", "Optimal Proccessing Time Guideline", "Scene Response Guideline", "Evidence Handling and Collection Guideline", and "Interrogations 101"

 I plan for these to add not only some interesting guidelines that will hopefully improve roleplay, but to also add lore.
 You may have noticed at this point but a lot of these are named like guidelines you would see in an office, and that is sort of my intention.
 I am hoping to add lore friendly Nanotrasen guidebooks for each department.
 With fun tidbits and interesting insights to the departments.

 ### Engineering:

-Engineering will follow the "Engineering & Atmospherics Operating Procedure" (EAOP), it will feature "Ship Modification Guidelines", "Departmental Repair Guidelines", and "Maintaining Clean Air"
+Engineering will follow the "Engineering & Atmospherics Operating Procedure" (EAOP), it will feature things like "Station Modification Guidelines", "Departmental Repair Guidelines", and "Maintaining Clean Air"

+These guidelines will largely be a way to roleplay building things 'to code' as well as some more lore focused documentation like "Maintaining Clean Air"

+### Cargo

+Cargo will follow the "Logistical Operating Procedure" (LOP), it will feature things like "Supply and Demand", "Cargo Handling Guidelines", and "Salvage Technician Safety Guide"

+These guidelines much like engineering will encourage roleplay within cargo by offering a set of guidelines to follow as well as adding some lore text with things like "Supply and Demand"

+### Medical

+Medical will follow the "Medical Operating Procedure" (MOP), it will feature things like "Medical Evaluation Guidelines", "Keeping Your Patients Happy", and "Psychology 101"

+### Research

+Research will follow the "Research Operating Procedure"